SkafteNicki/dtu_mlops/s5_continues_x/M16_continues_machine_learning.md

 ---

 The continues X we have looked at until now is what we can consider "classical" continues integration.
 We are now gonna change gear and look at **continues machine learning**.
 As the name may suggest we are now focusing on automatizing actual machine learning processes (compared to automatizing unit testing).
-The automatization we are going to look at here is reporting of model performance whenever we push changes to our github reposatory.
+The automatization we are going to look at here is reporting of model performance whenever we push changes to our github repository.

 We are going to use `cml` by [iterative.ai](https://iterative.ai/) for this session.
 Strictly speaking, then `cml` is not a necessary component for CML but it offers tools to easily get a report about how a specific run performed.
 If we where just interested in trigging model training everytime we do a `git push` we essentially just need to include
 ```yaml